melaku-z/git-project-bundler/README.md

 1. Clone this repo
 2. Create "local/config.py" file at the root of the project
 3. Create configurations for your git projects as stated in the next section
-4. Run the python file "__main__.py" or project directory to sync projects

 ## Configuration

-Three configuration items can be saved in the "config_local.py" file.
+Three configuration items can be saved in the "local/config.py" file.

 1. A dictionary item containing details of all projects to sync.